 If you challenge a church leader on the standard order of service that most churches follow, you will commonly hear something like this, “The Bible allows for a lot of latitude in how church services are structured”.
-What I find so puzzling about this line of thinking, is that this claimed sense of latitude seems to always end up with the same results; following the standardized, rigid order of service that everyone else is following.
+What I find so puzzling about this line of thinking is that this claimed sense of latitude seems to always end up with the same results; following the standardized, rigid order of service that everyone else is following.
 Many church leaders rationalize that since the Bible doesn’t specify an exact structure for church meetings, then they are free to choose whatever structure they are most comfortable with.
 But they seem to be missing the obvious; the Bible doesn’t present a specific structure for meetings because God doesn’t want meetings to be structured.
-The Bible teaches that there should be order in church meetings, but having guidelines that promote things being done in an orderly way is vastly different from having a rigid structure that stifles Spirit-led spontaneity.
+That last statement probably caused some of you to start hyperventilating, but please hear me out.
+The Bible teaches that there should be order in church meetings, but having guidelines that promote things being done in an orderly way is vastly different from having a predetermined structure that stifles Spirit-led spontaneity.
 Consider 1 Corinthians chapter 14, the entire chapter is focused on bringing order to the various activities that should be taking place when the church comes together.
-In this chapter, Paul gives guidelines to help the various spiritual activities operate in an orderly manner.
+In this chapter, Paul does not instruct them to adopt a highly structured approach to their meetings.
+Instead, he gives them guidelines to help the various spiritual activities operate in an orderly manner.
 In no way does he try to stifle the free flowing, Spirit-led, everyone-participating atmosphere that flourished in the church at Corinth.
-It’s important to recognize the difference between guidelines that promote orderly activity, versus set structures that kill activity.
+It’s important to recognize the difference between Biblical guidelines that promote orderly activity, versus man made structure that kills activity.
+While the Bible promotes order, what many church leaders actually want is control, and the fear of losing control leads to rigid structure.
 Under the guise of maintaining order, most churches have adopted a structure that leaves little room for any kind of mutual participation or spontaneity within their meetings.

 While the Bible may be silent regarding any kind of set structure for gatherings, it actually has a lot to say about the prevailing atmosphere and activities that should occur in these gatherings.
 New Testament scriptures give a vivid picture of church gatherings that are Spirit-led, spontaneous, and open to everyone participating.